Jaxter2017/Bee-Script/README.md

 How to use: Right click anywhere in Chrome, hover mouse over "Tampermonkey", and click "Book Hall".
 Tah-dah. *Note: Any previously open tabs must be reloaded since userscript was added in order to work!*

-Also, buttons have been added to the bottom of the block book page itself if you prefer seeing what goes on
+Also, buttons have been added to the bottom of the block book page itself if you prefer seeing what goes on.